apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amid Copa América crowd chaos, Colombia soccer chief arrested**
+**Biden admits Trump 'bullseye' comments a mistake**

-You can read more about it [here](https://www.washingtonpost.com/sports/2024/07/15/copa-america-crowd-chaos-colombia-soccer-chief-arrested/).
+You can read more about it [here](https://www.bbc.com/news/articles/cd1rzde0n4do).

 ## Requirements
 - Python 3.8